 Temperatures in the peak season of July/August reach an average of 33°C/91.4°F - amazing weather for relaxing under the shade of a palm tree or taking advantage of the amazing hiking trails offered in this region.

-Our sailing charters in Turkey generally cruise the Datca coast between Bodrum and Göcek.
+Our Mediterranean sailing charter in Turkey generally cruise the Datca coast between Bodrum and Göcek.

 Learn more about how to charter a yacht with Oyster.
-Contact Oyster Charter Manager Molly Marston to begin planning your trip.
+Discover Oyster luxury sailing yachts for charter in the East Mediterranean or contact Oyster Charter Manager, Molly Marston to begin planning your trip.

 Subscribe to our email newsletter for the latest news and updates from Oyster Yachts